Sunday, May 12, 2013

 Broadly speaking the questions being answered here are still our questions today:

-- Will God forgive me and restore me to divine communion?
+- Will God forgive me and restore me to divine communion, ever when I have denied my Lord and let him down badly and repeatedly?
+John answers "Yes!"

 The net was not torn (v.
 11)